-What about critical illness which have higher probabilities of striking?
+What about critical illness which may have higher probabilities of happening?

 With your own private mortgage insurance, you can have the option to include critical illness coverage.
 And not just that, you can control the length of cover and the option to increase coverage to include other liabilities or properties, amongst many other aspects.

 Everybody is different and so are your needs.